 The evidence that blue light significantly suppresses melatonin levels could mean that in theory, wearing blue blockers may help you sleep better at night.
 However, that doesn’t mean you should rely on them to prevent eye strain, especially when there are other reliable ways to do this.

 In 2019, another study of blue light filtering glasses provided subjectively better sleep when worn in the evening, but researchers couldn’t verify this with objective measurements of sleep parameters.

 How to Protect Your Eyes From Potentially Harmful Light

 If you’re experiencing headaches, eye strain, or dryness, then blue light glasses won’t help much.
 These are symptoms due to photophobia, or abnormal light sensitivity.
 Instead, you’ll need light sensitivity glasses specifically designed for people with photophobia.

 If you’re wondering if blue light filtering is worth it when trying to relieve eye strain, the answer is no. The only thing blue light glasses help with is improving the time it takes to fall asleep and overall sleep quality.

 Wear Light Sensitivity Glasses

 Light sensitivity glasses made by Axon Optics have been shown to reduce symptoms of photophobia, such as migraine.
-Their precision-tinted lenses block only the specific wavelengths of light known to pose the most risk, letting the rest in.
+Their precision-tinted lenses folder out only the specific wavelengths of light known to pose the most risk, letting the rest in.
 They’re available in prescription and non-prescription with indoor and outdoor lenses.